jfmengels/blog/content/blog/unused-patch-1-1-5/index.md

 Removing imports does not provide a lot of value in practice, because `NoUnused.Exports` would already report what was exposed but never used in other modules.
 It is mostly a cosmetic thing.
 That said, it will help detect unused dependencies, and help you avoid potentially unnecessary [import cycle errors](https://github.com/elm/compiler/blob/9d97114702bf6846cab622a2203f60c2d4ebedf2/hints/import-cycles.md).

-Side-note on that: `elm-review` now reports more accurate (often shorter) [import cycles than the compiler](https://twitter.com/jfmengels/status/1364676791185661961).
-I will try to improve that a bit more then report back so that the Elm compiler can incorporate those lessons.
+Side-note on that: `elm-review` now reports more accurate [import cycles than the compiler](https://twitter.com/jfmengels/status/1364676791185661961) ([see the announcement thread](https://twitter.com/elmreview/status/1368258108091469826)).
+I have provided feedback so that my learnings can be incorporated into the compiler in the future.

 ### Shadowing imported elements